NovusEdge/notes/Math For CS/Proofs.md

 This is a simply stated proposition whose truth remains unknown.
 The conjecture states: _Every even integer greater than 2 is the sum of two primes._

+This conjecture is more popularly known as **Goldbach's Conjecture**, and this dates back to 1742.
+It is known to hold for all numbers up to $10^{18}$, but to this day, nobody knows if this holds for all positive numbers or not.

+### Predicates